RobertoChiosa/BAEDA_data_analytics/README.md

 4. Chose a local path to save the repository on computer;
 4. Click "Create Project".

 <!-- CONTRIBUTING -->
 ## Contributing

-If you
 Any contributions you make are **greatly appreciated**.
-To contribute, follow these steps:
+If you want to propose a feature or report a bug please open a new [issue](https://github.com/RobertoChiosa/BAEDA_DASHBOARD_STUDENTS/issues).
+If you want to contribute to the code, follow these steps:

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)